 The Leadership Paducah experience does not end at graduation.

-Each year the LPF presents the annual “Outstanding Leadership Paducah Alum Award” at the Chamber’s Annual Meeting in January.
+Each year the LPAA presents the annual “Outstanding Leadership Paducah Alum Award” at the Chamber’s Annual Meeting in January.
 The Board Members also coordinate the Youth L.E.A.D. program and sponsor the national Leadercast simulcast program in May.